Eleanor Williams (criminal): Trial and sentencing

 Williams' trial was held at Preston Crown Court in October 2022.

 Prosecution barrister Jonathan Sandiford KC opened the prosecution's case by telling the jury that Williams was a "serial liar" and that her accounts were "a fabrication from first to last".

 In relation to the allegation that 'C' had raped her, it was found there was no evidence to support Williams' allegation, including a Snapchat account that Williams had given them, not existing.

-In relation to the allegation that Jordan Trengrove had raped Williams, police had found that Williams had created fake Snapchat accounts, including 'jtrengy7', pretending to be Trengrove.
-From this account, Williams wrote messages to herself, which appeared to incriminate Trengrove, providing evidence of a false admission Trengrove (who was really Williams) had made alongside Williams allegations that he had raped her.
+In relation to the allegation that Jordan Trengove had raped Williams, police had found that Williams had created fake Snapchat accounts, including 'jtrengy7', pretending to be Trengove.
+From this account, Williams wrote messages to herself, which appeared to incriminate Trengove, providing evidence of a false admission Trengove (who was really Williams) had made alongside Williams allegations that he had raped her.
 However, her IP address was linked to the messages having been sent via her home internet.
-Furthermore, Trengrove could account for each of the nights that Williams alleged he had attacked her.
+Furthermore, Trengove could account for each of the nights that Williams alleged he had attacked her.
 On one occasion, he stated he had been in the back of a police van close to the time it was alleged he had assaulted Williams.

 In relation to the allegation that Ramzan had taken Williams to Amsterdam to work in a brothel, it was shown that at the time Williams alleged, Ramzan's bank card was used in a Barrow B&Q store and that his phone had not left the Barrow area.
 Williams had been in Amsterdam at that time, however, and had shared a hotel with her sister and her boyfriend.
 It was heard that Williams admitted to police she had lied about the allegation that Ramzan had taken her to Ibiza for two weeks, forcing her to work in a brothel, when police said that travel records could be checked.
 Using the Snapchat account of a man with whom she had shared intimate messages, Williams had amended the contact information, making it appear as if the explicit images were from Ramzan.